 Many people use wood cutting boards and chopping blocks to protect their kitchen counters from knife cuts.

-While it is better to use a glass cutting board since knives have a way of eventually putting grooves in a wood one, there is something you can do to protect yourself and your family from bacteria that might be trapped in the wood’s surfaces.
+While it is better to use a glass cutting board since knives have a way of putting grooves in a wood one, there is something you can do to protect yourself and your family from bacteria that might be trapped in the wood’s surface.

 While not everyone keeps lemons on hand, they are still very easy to obtain.